Gimpeh/gimptopia/Space_Elevator_Controllers/pump/readme.md

 ![image](https://github.com/user-attachments/assets/21890db1-74be-4eba-b055-d5a4ca27af99)

- And you're done, your robit will now work harder thanks to you respecting it's god given rights.
+ And you're done, I will be doing a lot with this capability shortly.
+Check back in a bit for updates.
+Soon you will be informed of existing updates in Game.

  ----------------------------------------